 Ira Wood is the host of a weekly interview program called The Lowdown on WOMR-FM, the Pacifica Radio Network affiliate station with studios in Provincetown, Massachusetts.
 WOMR broadcasts to Cape Cod and the south shore of Boston.
 Since 2011 the show has covered national and local trends.

-The Lowdown features authors, politicians, and scientists, as well as cops, junkies, and fishermen.
-His guests have included the famous, the infamous, and the eccentric, as well as dedicated men and women who work to make the Cape and the world a better place.
+The Lowdown features authors, politicians, and scientists, as well as cops, addicts, and fishermen.
+Ira’s guests have included the famous, the infamous, and the eccentric, as well as dedicated men and women who work to make the Cape and the world a better place.
 In his experience there are no boring guests or subjects only unprepared and self-indulgent interviewers.
 His 5-minute essays, which he calls Matters of Opinion air most Fridays at the end of the station’s weekly news magazine.